fisherynwa/multi_pfa/README.txt

 a) ./codes/ Here are stored the needed R scripts for
     carrying out the real-data analysis.
- - multi_pfa.R: This script contains the main function "multi_pfa()", and two the suporting functions.
-Specifically, the latter functions execute the multiple marginal models (MMM) and estimate the marginal covariance matrix among the empirical estimates (‘mmm’ and ‘marg_cov’).
+ - multi_pfa.R: This script contains the main function "multi_pfa()", and two supporting functions: they execute the multiple marginal models (MMM) and estimate the marginal covariance matrix among the empirical estimates (‘mmm’ and ‘marg_cov’).
    Please refer to Section 2.3 in the manuscript.